The biggest question I get asked about decluttering a home is “where do I start?”

-Things can get buried under the clutter, important things and that in turn can cause stress in your relationships, your home and even your life.
+Another side effect of a messy home is that things can get buried under the clutter, important things, and that, in turn, can cause stress in your relationships, in your home, and even your life.

-Don’t worry though, I have been where you are right now.
+Don’t worry, though, I have been where you are right now.
 And I have made it to the other side.
-Yep, I went from cluttered to organized.
+Yes, I went from super messy and cluttered to organized.
 And you know what?
 If I can do it, you can too.
 I promise!

 Confession time.
-I used to hide my dirty dishes in the oven.
+I used to hide dirty dishes in my oven.

 I know, right?!